Step 5: Upload and inspect your GPX

 After a route is loaded, you can:

-• place campsites or split points
+• open the Segments tab and place campsites or split points

 • inspect day-by-day itinerary outputs